Contracts for difference (CFDs) with IG – the flexible way to trade the financial markets

 1 Introductory offer.
 See more details.

 3 World's largest retail CFD provider by revenue (excluding FX).
-Source: Published financial statements.
-As at September 2015.
+Source: Published financial statements, as at February 2018.

 4 IG globally, year ending 31 May 2015